Morphosyntactic alignment: Dixon (1994)

-Note that while the labels S, A, O, and P originally stood for subject, agent, object, and patient, respectively, the concepts of S, A, and O/P are distinct both from the grammatical relations and thematic relations.
+Note that while the labels S, A, O/P originally stood for subject, agent, object, and patient, respectively, the concepts of S, A, and O/P are distinct both from the grammatical relations and thematic relations.
 In other words, an A or S need not be an agent or subject, and an O need not be a patient.

+Note, however, that these semantic macro-roles in Dixon's model differ from those in Klimov's model (1983), which uses five macro-roles (with both S and O divided into two categories).

 In a nominative–accusative system, S and A are grouped together, contrasting O. In an ergative–absolutive system, S and O are one group and contrast with A. The English language represents a typical nominative–accusative system (accusative for short).
 The name derived from the nominative and accusative cases.
 Basque is an ergative–absolutive system (or simply ergative).
 The name stemmed from the ergative and absolutive cases.
 S is said to align with either A (as in English) or O (as in Basque) when they take the same form.

 Bickel & Nichols (2009)

 Listed below are argument roles used by Bickel and Nichols for the description of alignment types.
 Their taxonomy is based on semantic roles and valency (the number of arguments controlled by a predicate).